 Peter J. Kindel

-AIA, ASLA, Director of Urban Design and Planning
+AIA, RIBA, ASLA, Director of Urban Design and Planning

-Currently a director in SOM’s City Design Practice, Kindel’s work is best represented by the concept of sustainable urbanism.
-His projects seek to blend infrastructure, natural systems, and architectural design into compelling development solutions.
-Projects on which Kindel has had a significant design role have been honored with 14 national and regional design awards from the American Institute of Architects, the Urban Land Institute, and the Congress for New Urbanism, among others.
-With a degree in landscape architecture, Kindel approaches all projects with an appreciation for ecological forms and processes and is dedicated to incorporating sustainable concepts in practice.
+With this global experience, Kindel offers clients an international perspective for their design challenges.
+His work is best represented by the concept of sustainable urbanism, which blends infrastructure, natural systems, and architectural design into compelling development solutions that address both client needs and issues of global urbanization.
+Collectively, the projects in which Kindel has played a significant design role have been honored with over 20 major design awards from the American Institute of Architects, the Urban Land Institute, and the Congress for New Urbanism, among other organizations.